-Apple has finally revealed the Mac Pro 2019, an updated version of its professional desktop computer that boasts an astonishing performance boost and an extremely odd design.
-Read on for everything you need to know about the Apple Mac Pro 2019, including its price, release date and specs.
+Apple unveiled the Mac Pro 2019 at last year’s WWDC event.
+The update to Apple’s professional desktop computer includes a powerful performance boost and a strange new design.
+Here’s everything you need to know about the Apple Mac Pro 2019, including its price, release date and specs.

-Apple showed off the Mac Pro during its WWDC event, calling it the ‘most powerful’ and ‘most configurable’ desktop computer it’s ever created.
-The Mac Pro has also treated to a new design makeover, abandoning the compact circular frame.
+Apple showed off the Mac Pro at WWDC 2019, calling it the ‘most powerful’ and ‘most configurable’ desktop computer it’s ever created.
+Not only that, but the Mac Pro has also been given a design makeover, abandoning the compact circular frame in favour of a style that wouldn’t look out of place in your kitchen.

-Instead, the new Apple computer looks like some odd cuboid cheese grater.
-Of course, such an odd design has been used to improve thermal performance and prevent those ultra-powered components from getting too toasty.
+There is solid reasoning behind the new cheese grater-esque look.
+The odd design has been used to improve thermal performance and prevent those ultra-powered components from getting too toasty.

 Also boasting the capability to use multiple GPUs simultaneously, Apple claims the Mac Pro effectively has the “world’s most powerful graphics card”.
 There’s no question, this thing is an absolute monster machine.